elastic/integrations/packages/redisenterprise/docs/README.md

 # Redis Enterprise

 Redis Enterprise integration provides monitoring of [redis](https://redis.com/) cluster.
 Monitoring is done via prometheus exported port of redis enterprise cluster.
-Once a redis enterprise [cluster](https://redis.com/redis-enterprise/technology/redis-enterprise-cluster-architecture/) is installed, corresponding prometheus port(8070) is available for monitoring, which needs to be passed to the hosts.
+Once a redis enterprise [cluster](https://redis.com/redis-enterprise/technology/redis-enterprise-cluster-architecture/) is installed, prometheus port is available for monitoring.
+The url of the host:port(8070) needs to be passed to the hosts in the settings.

+Redie Enterpise integration is tested with redislabs/redis:5.2.2-24 version.

 # Metrics